MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/README.md

 ### Example

-Say your main website is: https://www.BillysTenneesseEmporium.com/
+Say your main WordPress website or store is: https://www.BillysTenneesseEmporium.com/

 On the other hand, the domain for your YOURLS domain is: https://BTEmp.com